jmrr/phd_thesis/Viva/preparation.md

 convolutional networks, or cascades of convolutional layers, where there there are two ambiguities.
 These are

- a) which direction does the convoluton run in?
+ a) which direction does the convolution run in?
 If I have a layer that produces 64x64 (spatial) and 64 (unit) dimensions, I can perform 2D convolution across the spatial dimension (natural) or perhaps can include - in some way - a convolution across the filter unit dimensions.
 This is not as crazy as it